Travel guide

 Does an eSIM work the same as a physical SIM?

-Yes, functionally it is identical for data.
-The difference is that it is installed digitally by scanning a QR code, without the need for a physical card.
-You can have your main SIM (with your usual number) and the data eSIM active at the same time on most modern smartphones compatible with dual SIM.
+Yes, functionally it's identical for data.
+The difference is that it's installed digitally by scanning a QR code, without the need for a physical card.
+You can have your primary SIM (with your usual number) and the data eSIM active at the same time on most modern smartphones compatible with dual SIM.

 Do I lose my phone number when using a travel eSIM?